Getting The Best ROI From SharePoint For Your Projects – Part 2

 Can I move and copy sites using the normal SharePoint provided capabilities?

-You should have access to all the normal SharePoint Admin capabilities – and your BrightWork should be added here also
+You should have access to all the normal SharePoint Admin capabilities – and your BrightWork options should be added here also.

 Is it easily configurable?
 Can it be configured by non-IT people?

 Yes, it is absolutely configurable.
 All configurations should be as easy as configuring a standard view in SharePoint